-It takes a lot to make your home operate and there are multiple decisions to be made.
+It takes quite a bit to make your home operate and there are multiple decisions to be made.
 Sunbeam Service Experts is here to assist in making one of those decisions an easier one: furnace versus heat pump.

 Where do you start?
 Where you live.

-No matter where you live, you can always choose a furnace because a furnace will heat your home regardless of the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it into your home.
-This is why when temperatures begin to drop beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to supply adequate heat to your home to keep you warm and comfortable.
+Wherever you live, you can always choose a furnace because a furnace will heat your home regardless of the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it inside your home.
+This is why when temperatures begin to drop beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to provide sufficient heat to your home to keep you warm and cozy.

-If you do live in a place where you could go with either a heat pump or a furnace, there are some things to contemplate.
-Heat pumps are incredibly energy efficient since they apply electricity to transfer heat from one zone to another and do not actually have to create heat themselves.
-They simply shift heat that already exists from one area to another, such as from outside your home to the inside of your home.
+If you happen to live in a place where you could go with either a heat pump or a furnace, there are a few things to contemplate.
+Heat pumps are very energy efficient since they apply electricity to transfer heat from one zone to another and do not actually have to create heat themselves.
+They simply shift heat that already exists from one place to another, such as from outside your home to within your home.

-A furnace might sometimes be less expensive to install but tends to cost more to run due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.
+A furnace may sometimes be less expensive to install but tends to cost more to operate due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.

-Still figuring out which heating system is best for you?
-No worries!
+Still figuring out which heating system is right for you?
+No problem!
 Call Sunbeam Service Experts at 716-427-6807 and we’ll come out to go over your options and provide you a no-charge in-home estimate.
 We will talk to you soon!